Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 21.10.14  Modified test of compatible browser string for IE (code provided by interjinn).

 - 20.10.14  Fixed handling of external link in case it has format [//www.xx.yy].

 - 17.10.14  Image of math equations "button_math.png" may be in different locations, modified to test location of MW in skins/common/images and extensions/Math/images.